[Investigation] Glock diplomacy: African gift sheds light on Wagner leaders

 Three years ago marked Wagner and Russia's heyday in Sudan.

-Al-Burhan was in power, Wagner was training his forces and building gold mines, while Russia was in talks to build a naval base on the country's Red Sea coast.
+Al-Burhan was in power, Wagner was training his forces and building gold mines, while Russia was in talks to construct a naval base on the country's Red Sea coast.

 Sudan was part of a wider strategy that saw Wagner and Russia expand into Libya, the Central African Republic (CAR), Mali, and further afield.